| CUPERTINO, Calif.—August 8, 2016 — Zeidman Consulting, a leading provider

 found no evidence that Microsoft copied CP/M from Digital Research to create

+MS-DOS but did find evidence that system calls were copied.
 For decades there have been rumors that in 1980, when IBM

 chose MS-DOS over CP/M for its PC operating system, Microsoft had copied CP/M